bplmaps/lmec-main-site/content/articles/bert-spaan-interview.md

     caption="See this view of downtown Boston in [Atlascope](https://atlascope.leventhalmap.org/#view:share$base:000$overlay:39999059011260$zoom:16.90$center:-7910726.693603568,5214225.985323061$mode:glass$pos:320)"
 >}} -->

 Thankfully, we can attach geographic coordinates to digital map images through a process known as [georeferencing](https://cartinal.leventhalmap.org/guides/georeference.html).
 We rely on georeferencing in a lot of our work at the Map Center.
-In making [Atlascope](https://atlascope.leventhalmap.org/), for example, we georeferenced over a hundred atlases of the Greater Boston area.
+In making [Atlascope](https://atlascope.leventhalmap.org/), for example, we georeferenced and stitched together over a hundred atlases of the Greater Boston area.

-You can access nearly [a thousand georeferenced maps in our collections portal](https://collections.leventhalmap.org/search?f%5Bgeoreferenced_bsi%5D%5B%5D=yes&q=).
+You can access nearly a thousand more georeferenced maps in our [digital collections portal](https://collections.leventhalmap.org/search?f%5Bgeoreferenced_bsi%5D%5B%5D=yes&q=).
 This may seem like a lot, but it represents less than 10% of our digital collections, and a tiny fraction of the hundreds of thousands of maps at the Boston Public Library overall.

 {{< figure
     class="figure-center"